ConfederacyOfGaia/Gaia/dms-guide.md

 - The orcish civilization is in the Bowl of Fire, which is a huge valley in the Sunbloom Mountains.
 - The Bowl of Fire was also conquered by the Great Golden Dragon, but the orcs are less accepting of it than the humans of The Zephyran Empipre.
   - Using their Draconic Tokens, the party will be able to visit the Bowl of Fire as citizens of the Aurelian Empire.
 This will be their pass into the region.
+- Unlike the humanoid races, orcs are very careful record keepers, and are aware of the [Cycle of the Great Dragons](#the-cycle-of-the-great-dragons) and their place in it.
+  - This is why the orcs have magic: they remember it from previous cycles.
+  - This is also why the players cannot meet orcs at the beginning of the game &mdash; too much could be given away once the party starts talking to them.

 ### The Bowl of Fire